PairHits program

 --score_del=value

 The penalty for each deletion (the positive cost of a letter insertion or deletion).
 The value is rounded to one decimal place.
-Default value is 2.1.
+The default value is 2.1.

 -e value